anas-ero/advanced-cruds-JavaScript/README.md

 - Pagination (5 employees per page)
 - Data persistence with `localStorage`

-## 🛠️ Technologies
+## Languages

 - HTML5
 - CSS3 (Bootstrap)
 - JavaScript (Vanilla)

-## 📦 How to Use
+## How to Use

-1. Clone the repo
+1. Clone the repo to your folder
 2. Open `index.html` in your browser
 3. Start adding employees!

 ## 📁 Storage

 All data is saved locally in your browser using `localStorage`.
-No backend needed.
+No databases issue are including !!

 ---